GodaSrinivas/git-learn/README.md

 # git-learn
-To lean abou git and git hub
+To lean about git and git hub